Food Plots

 Seed selection is maybe 20% of your success.
 The other 80% is execution:

-- Don't plant too deep.
+4. Don't plant too deep.
 Clover seed is tiny.
-1/4" deep maximum.
+1/8" deep for Durana and ladino types, 1/4" max for red clover.
 Many people bury it and wonder why nothing comes up.

 The #1 Mistake